roboav8r/statistical-estimation-theory/README.md

 - Make generalized Gauss-Newton solver and matrix normalization helper functions.
 Use them for ps4_p3 and ps4_p4.
 - ps4_p6: Implement variable step size (alpha).
 - ps5_p5 and ps5_p6: Revisit these and clearly define the problem and objectives.
 I don't think the Monte Carlo averaging was implemented as intended.
+- `ps8_p1.m`, a multiple Kalman Filter problem, and `ps8_prob_III.m`, a particle filtering problem, are missing.
+Find and add to repo.